MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/breaking-changes.md

 title: Breaking changes in the Windows App SDK
 description: If you're migrating an app to Windows App SDK 1.0 from 0.8, the breaking changes listed here might affect you.
-Changes are grouped by technology area, such as input and MRT Core. ms.topic: article ms.date: 11/17/2021
+Changes are grouped by technology area, such as input and MRT Core. ms.topic: article ms.date: 04/19/2024
 keywords: windows, windows app development, Windows App SDK ms.localizationpriority: medium
 ---

-# Breaking changes in Windows App SDK 1.0
+# Breaking changes - Project Reunion 0.8 to Windows App SDK 1.0

-If you're migrating an app to Windows App SDK 1.0 from 0.8, the breaking changes listed here might affect you.
+If you're migrating an app to Windows App SDK 1.0 from Project Reunion 0.8, the breaking changes listed here might affect you.
 Changes are grouped by technology area, such as input and MRT Core.

 ## Input